USS Mountrail: World War II

 Following shakedown, Mountrail embarked troops at Seattle and sailed for the Philippines 10 January 1945.

 Invasion of Okinawa

 Reaching Leyte Gulf 21 February, she put to sea with men of the 77th Infantry Division for amphibious training off Leyte before departing San Pedro Bay 21 March to join a convoy for the Okinawa invasion.
 She arrived off Kerama Retto 26 March.
 While she landed troops 2 April, her gunners shot down three planes.

 Transport duties

 Mountrail departed Kerama Retto and arrived San Francisco 22 May, to load troops for the Philippines, whom she disembarked at Manila.
 Returning San Francisco 5 August, she sailed with more troops, landing them at Batangas, Luzon, 11 September.
-At Leyte Gulf she took on occupation troops whom she landed at Hakodate, Japan, 4 October. then carried Marines from Japan to Tsingtao, China, before sailing for home 5 November.
+At Leyte Gulf she took on occupation troops whom she landed at Hakodate, Japan, 4 October. then carried Marines from Japan to Qingdao, China, before sailing for home 5 November.

 First decommissioning

 She decommissioned 12 July 1946, and entered the Pacific Reserve Fleet at Stockton, California.